Tobacco Excise Tax

 Any tobacco product smoked into the mouth, and then releasing it.
 Smoking tobacco includes cigars, hookah or pipe tobacco, roll you own and little cigars.

-Accessories includes e-cigarettes, pipes, lighters, and other accessories.
+Accessories include e-cigarettes, pipes, lighters, and other accessories.

 Tax Electronic Filing